“I” Visa for Representatives of Foreign Information Media

 Although under certain circumstances an alien may qualify for H-1B, L-1A, L-1B, or O-1 classification as well as for “I” classification, the “I” visa classification is more desirable.
 The “I” visa is generally issued by a consular officer following presentation of a properly presented application coupled with a statutory statement from the sending information medium, avoiding lengthy USCIS processing times.

 Admission in I visa status is for the duration of the status; obviating the need for extensions of stay, both for the principal alien and his or her dependents.
 Persons engaged in foreign information media activities who are also eligible for classification as treaty traders or treaty investors must be classified under the I visa category.

-Ortega-Medina & Associates has over fifteen years experience dealing with US business visa matters, with particular focus on media professionals.
+Ortega-Medina & Associates has over fifteen years experience dealing with US business visa matters.
 We have experienced success in many cases that were considered hopeless by other law firms.
 If we decide to take on a case, it is because we feel it stands a strong chance of succeeding.
 If your I visa application is denied, for any reason other than a determination that you are inadmissible for reasons of criminality or fraud, we will troubleshoot the denial at no additional cost to you and/or attempt to reprocess your case in an alternative visa category.
 Please contact us so that we can help you determine whether you are an appropriate candidate for the I visa category.